-As at 31 December 2020, the Company has investments in subsidiaries with carrying values of \$16,210,000.
+As at 31 December 2021, the Company has investments in subsidiaries with carrying values of \$16,370,000, representing 19.2% of the Company's total assets.
 The carrying amount of the investment in subsidiaries are reviewed annually by management to assess whether there are indicators of impairment and if there are such indicators, an estimate is made for the recoverable amount of the asset concerned.

-For the year ended 31 December 2020, management has assessed that indicators of impairment exists for certain subsidiaries.
+For the year ended 31 December 2021, management has assessed that indicators of impairment exist for certain subsidiaries.
 Management has prepared cash flow forecasts for those subsidiaries with indicators of impairment to assess the recoverable amounts of the respective subsidiaries.

-Significant judgment over the assumptions used in performing the forecast is required and the impact of COVID-19 pandemic has further elevated the level of estimation uncertainty in making such assumptions.
+Significant judgement over the assumptions used in performing the forecast is required.
 The key assumptions adopted are the annual revenue growth rate, terminal growth rate, forecasted gross margins and discount rate.
 Given the materiality of the investments in subsidiaries and significant judgement and estimation involved in the impairment assessment, we have identified the impairment of investments in subsidiaries as a key audit matter.